w3c/webappsec-permissions-policy/document-policy-explainer.md

 The `Sec-Required-Document-Policy` header will be present for all requests for documents in a frame, at every nesting level.
-If the framed document adds its own `Require-Document-Policy header`, or uses the policy attribute on its own iframes, then the requirements will be combined in deeper requests, to ensure that all content meets all of the requirements being imposed on it.
+If the framed document adds its own `Require-Document-Policy` header, or uses the policy attribute on its own iframes, then the requirements will be combined in deeper requests, to ensure that all content meets all of the requirements being imposed on it.